linkmesrl/duelapp/README.md

 #Duelapp

 DuelApp is a casual Game, created for the entertainment of a friend’s group.
 When a match starts, few interactions are needed to play the game: the game is designed to be addictive with a very low level of time consumption.
-DualApp is react native game duelapp
+DuelApp is a react native app

 ## Start the project